hydeenoble/ngx-dynamic-table/README.md

 P.S: elements in the `tableHeaders` array must be the same as the keys in the object of each elements on the `tableData` array.

 ### Step 3:
-Finally... add the library tag to the template:
+Finally, add the `ngx-dynamic-table` to your template:

 ```html
 <!-- app.component.html-->